-- Is this the type of request standard?
+- Is this type of request standard?
 Have I done this before?

-- How can I contact someone at the vendor, bank, or partner that is mentioned in the email?
+- Can I contact someone at the vendor, bank, or partner that is mentioned in the email?

 - Doesn’t this violate our company policy about sharing employee information?

 - Is the email address correct?
-What happens when I click Reply – I need to verify that it’s a real company email address.
+When I click Reply – I need to verify that it’s an actual company email address.

 - Is there a phone number in the email signature?
 If so, call it and double-check the request with the sender.

-Cybercriminals use strong language to convince the email victim to respond.
-And in some cases, will send multiple emails asking when the request will be completed and stress the importance of this action.
+Cyber criminals often use strong language to convince the email victim to respond.
+The timeline to execute this action will also be short and the task urgent.
+And in some cases, cyber criminals will send multiple emails asking when the request will be completed and stress the importance of this action.

-When employees know the tell-tale signs of a phishing attack, they are able to take the time to assess the situation and think twice before immediately responding or acting.
+When employees know the tell-tale signs of a phishing attack, they can take the time to assess the situation and think twice before immediately responding or acting.
 To monitor internal company risk for CEO fraud and other phishing attacks, take advantage of our free phishing simulation trial.

 How To Protect Your Organization From CEO Fraud

-During the holidays, there is an increase in all forms of cyberattacks.
-Cybercriminals know that people are busy, trying to get the latest online deal, and are traveling – this is the ideal scenario for criminals who want to capitalize on human nature.
+Stay aware of the time of the year.
+The holidays and preceding fiscal year-end months are prime time for these types of frauds.
+Cyber criminals know that people are traveling, trying to get the latest online deal, or stressed about finishing tax documents – this is the ideal scenario for criminals who want to capitalize on human nature.

 To protect your organization from CEO fraud, make these steps a priority:

 Give your employees real-world cyber security awareness training that educates them on the risks of CEO fraud.
-Use phishing simulations, gamification, microlearnings, and internal communications such as newsletters and posters to educate employees on how CEO fraud happens.
+Use phishing simulations, gamification, microlearning modules, and internal communications such as newsletters and posters to educate employees on how CEO fraud happens.

 Provide consistent communication and campaigns about CEO fraud, phishing, social engineering, and cyber security.
 Use newsletters, posters, and internal cyber heroes to create a cyber-aware organization.